uchemukolo/myDiaryApp/README.md

 - It allows users to register by supplying details like: username, password, and email
 - Upon registration, a new user account will be created
 - Registered users can access all the routes
+- Authenticated users can view and update their profile
+- Registered Users can reset their password if forgotten

 # Entries
 - Authenticated users can create an entry by supplying the title and details of the entry